 How a Chiropractor Can Help

 First, it is important to get a firm diagnosis of spinal stenosis through an MRI or CT scan, Mayo Clinic says.
 If spinal stenosis goes untreated, it can become permanent and lead to paralysis.
-So our chiropractors at Premier Chiropractic Fayetteville Accident & Injury Center focus on the underlying condition causing the spinal stenosis.
+So our chiropractors at Fayetteville Accident and Injury Center Fayetteville Accident & Injury Center focus on the underlying condition causing the spinal stenosis.
 So if your spinal stenosis is caused by a herniated disc, we focus on holistically treating that herniated disc to alleviate your pain and symptoms.
 Most times, we will utilize a combination of spinal adjustments to realign the spine and open that canal a bit, chiropractor Dr. Thieroff says.
 In addition to taking the pressure off the spine, stretches and exercises can help loosen tight muscles and then strengthen them.

-Contact Premier Chiropractic in Fayetteville, NC!
+Contact Fayetteville Accident and Injury Center in Fayetteville, NC!

 At Fayetteville Accident and Injury Center, we are here to help holistically treat your pain, so if you suffer from spinal stenosis or are noticing some symptoms, stop in our office, call us at (910) 484-2001 or visit our website to make an appointment today!